ankaAR/bestiario5e/_creatures/deep-rothe.md

 armor_class: "10"
 ---

-***Charge.*** If the rothe moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 7 (2d6) piercing damage.
+***Charge.*** If the rothe moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 7 (2d6) puntos de daño perforante.

 ***Innate Spellcasting.*** The deep rothe's spellcasting ability is Charisma.
 It can innately cast dancing lights at will, requiring no components.

 ### Acciones

 ***Gore.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (1d6+4) piercing damage.
+Impacto: 7 (1d6+4) puntos de daño perforante.